 Different states have different security operational requirements.
 However, all states require some sort of basic licensing or credentials for a security company to operate legally.

-The first step is ensuring a security company has a Private Patrol Operators (PPO) License, which is regulated by the Bureau of Security & Investigative Services (BSIS).
+The first step is ensuring a security company has a Private Patrol Operators (PPO) License, which is regulated by the Bureau of Security & Investigative Services (BSIS) in California (most states have similar operating requirements).
 A PPO license grants the license holder the ability to hire employees that function as security personnel.
 In order to obtain a PPO license, there are a number of requirements including holding liability insurance.

 Second, a security company must ensure that their officers are licensed.
 Security officer licensing in large part is to ensure that officers have the appropriate training.
 Some states have very lax licensing requirements, so it should be noted that officers may need additional training outside of what the licensing courses provide.
 To see the security officer requirements for your state, click here.